Ameg-yag/V3ded.github.io/_posts/2018-10-26-htb-devoops.md

 </v3>
 {% endhighlight %}

-Don't forget to wrap everything around a root element (in my case <v3>) and use only the previously mentioned XML tags ( [image](/img/blog/htb-devoops/htb-devoops-03.png) ) or the file won't parse and therefore this attack won't work.
+Don't forget to wrap everything around a root element (in my case `<v3>`) and use only the previously mentioned XML tags <a href="/img/blog/htb-devoops/htb-devoops-03.png">(image here)</a> or the file won't parse and therefore this attack won't work.
 After submitting our payload we get the following:

 <img src="/img/blog/htb-devoops/htb-devoops-04.png">